paradigma-cl/unbreakableID/README.md

 mail2         IN  A     192.0.2.4             ; IPv4 address for mail2.example.com
 mail3         IN  A     192.0.2.5             ; IPv4 address for mail3.example.com
 ```
-The Internet Corporation for Assigned Names and Numbers (ICANN) [14] requires the registry operators to provide bulk access to the zone files of the Generic Top Level Domain (gTLD) at least on a daily basis.
+The Internet Corporation for Assigned Names and Numbers (ICANN) [14] requires the registry operators to provide bulk access to the zone files of the Generic Top Level Domain (gTLD) at least daily.
 For gTLDs, a zone file contains information about domain names that are active in that gTLD.
 In general, Internet users may be able to access and download zone file data at no cost for certain purposes.[15]

 #### 1.2.3 Performance Issues Considered in DNS
 The response time of a DNS (Domain Name System) query is quite relevant for several reasons: